Pilots at Lufthansa subsidiary Discover on warning strike

 According to the union, the reason for the warning strike was the deadlocked negotiations over the first collective agreement for the airline.
 According to the VC, employers and the union had been well on the way to reaching at least a partial agreement.
 However, the employers had "used stalling tactics until the end by pulling concessions off the table again and at the same time demanding new conditions for collective bargaining", criticized the VC.
 Secure framework conditions are needed for cockpit staff.

 The company, on the other hand, had reported that "very good progress had been made in the talks".
 They were on the home stretch to concluding a collective agreement.
 "Partial agreements have already been reached and there is a clear intention to continue negotiations in January and reach a conclusion quickly," said a spokesperson.
-Solutions can only be found at the negotiating table and the company is ready to continue joint talks at any time.
+Solutions can only be found at the negotiating table and joint talks are ready to continue at any time.

 Read also: